-The protection of biodiversity is one of the most important values to measure the sustainability of a company.
-Preserving ecosystems and species means safeguarding life, the natural heritage of the planet, places and the symbols of communities.
+Protection of biodiversity is one of the most important ways to measure a Company's sustainability.
+Preserving ecosystems and species equates to respect for life, the natural world, and community spaces and symbols.

 At our large thermoelectric power stations, during their operation and with regard to emissions into the atmosphere and discharges, we carry out extended monitoring programmes on the balance and status of ecosystems (flora, fauna and marine and aquatic environments).

 The grid is frequently at the centre of projects for the protection of wild birds and bats through the prevention of the risk of electrocution on lines, the securing of the cables of power lines and the laying of supports when trestles are one of the favourite places for nesting by birds (e.g., storks).